 The remarkable protests by the Shia community and its sympathisers may have led to a pyrrhic victory that empowers the agents of destruction

 It took almost three days for thousands of Shia protesters, mostly those of Hazaras descent and their supporters from other communities, not to mention political parties across the country, to obligate the federal government to spring into action.
+And meet the very first demand of bereaved families: send the Nawab Raisani-led provincial government packing.

 February 09, 2013